GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 This article takes a brief look at the Nabla implementation for reduce and scan on the GPU in Vulkan.

-Then, I discuss a missing excution dependency expected for a subgroup shuffle operation, which was only a problem on Nvidia devices in some test cases.
+Then, I discuss a missing execution dependency expected for a subgroup shuffle operation, which was only a problem on Nvidia devices in some test cases.

 <!-- truncate -->